 Adding fermented foods to your diet

-- Water Kefir– is made with kefir grains that are allowed to ferment, this leaves behind an enzyme-rich probiotic beverage.
+- Water Kefir- is made with kefir grains that are allowed to ferment which leaves behind an enzyme-rich probiotic beverage.

 - Milk Kefir – is produced by adding kefir grains to cow, goat or sheep’s milk and letting the mixture ferment for a day.
-The fermentation of milk by the bacteria and yeasts in kefir starter breaks down lactose in the milk.
-That’s why kefir is suitable for those who are otherwise lactose intolerant
+The fermentation breaks down the lactose in the milk and is makes it suitable for those who are otherwise lactose intolerant

-- Kombucha Tea – is a fermented tea beverage that is rich in enzymes and the bacteria that your digestive system uses to detoxify your system, thus easing the burden on your liver.
+- Kombucha Tea – is a fermented tea beverage that is rich in enzymes and the bacteria that your digestive system uses to detoxify your system.

-- Korean Kim Chi– is created by mixing a main ingredient such as cabbage with a host of other seasonings and ingredients, like hot peppers, radish, carrots, garlic, ginger, onion, and salt.
+- Kim Chi- is made by mixing a main ingredient (such as cabbage) with a host of other seasonings and vegetables such as hot peppers, radishes, carrots, garlic, ginger, onion, and salt.
 The mixture is left to ferment from a few days to a couple of weeks.
 Kimchi contains the bacterium called lactobacillus kimchii as well as other lactic acid bacteria that are beneficial to our gastrointestinal as well as immune systems.
 Kimchi is also high in vitamin A, C, B1, B2, beta-carotene, calcium and iron.
 See the recipe link below for ideas.